Ignite-Laboratories/Enigmaneering/enigma1/E1 - Binary Synthesis.md

 ### Primitive Puzzle Pieces
 In binary, we have exactly _two_ values we can work with: 1 and 0

-Not one, not three, not two-hundred and fifty-six - _two values._
+Not one, not two-hundred and fifty-six - _two!_

-That means we need to get creative with how we process _bits_ - not _bytes_.
+That means we get to be creative with processing _bits_ - not _bytes_.
 In fact, the entire concept of a 'byte' is pretty meaningless for synthesis!
-We have _absolutely no care_ about the actual values contained within the contents of the target file - which is the _only_ time a rigid structure of 8 bits-per-byte is even necessary.
+We have _absolutely no care_ about the actual values contained within the contents of the target file!
+In fact, the _only_ time a rigid structure of 8 bits-per-byte is even necessary is to _parse_ standardized data.

-To accomplish this, we get to define several key puzzle pieces in the process:
+To build a dynamic structure, we get to define several key puzzle pieces in the process:

+**Dimension** - While a more concrete implementation of dimensions was touched upon in the first enigma, a more abstract definition is critical at this juncture:

+    A dimension is literally the abstract act of measuring the presence of anything across time.

+This has several implications: Because all dimensions _require_ time to both observe and calculate from, time represents the _minimum_ interval from which observances can be made.
+Two observers could reasonably record the same dimension at the same impulse of time, but the awareness of time allows _observers_ to reliably remain spatially aware of the relative _moment_ of observation to _themselves._  To understand the concept of temporal observance, please check out the first enigma!
+It shows how an impulse engine drives neural execution using dimensions.

+For this enigma, we will consider *abstract* dimensions with synthetic values.

 **Measurements** - A measurement is _any variable width_ measurement of binary information.
-In my library, `tiny`, these are limited to 32 bits in length - allowing them to easily convert to Go's standard `int` type.
+These are typically limited to the host architecture's bit-width, allowing them to be considered a _single_ computable value - making them our system's _first_ dimension.

 **Phrases** - A phrase is a _slice_ of measurements.
-As simple as that sounds, phrases are where the majority of the heavy lifting occurs!
+As simple as that sounds, phrases are where the majority of the heavy lifting occurs.
+This structure represents our second dimension: _ordered_ computable values.

+Technically the above two structures are all that's necessary to perform _binary synthesis,_ but to make life a little easier there are a few more useful structures:

+**Passages** - A passage is a _map_ of phrases.
+This makes them our _third_ dimension: _unordered_ collections of ordered computable values

-**Timelines** - A timeline is the working set of bits to represent the target information.
+**Movements** - A movement is _logical transformation_ of binary information.
+This represents the _fourth_ dimension: _performable_ structures of calculation.

+**Compositions** - A composition represents _executable_ binary information, making this our _fifth_ dimension: the instrument to perform things _through_.
+You and I are both masterpieces of compositional artistry, and instruments through which our own artwork is emitted =)

 **Sub Bytes Measurements** - A sub-byte measurement is any bit range less than 8 bits wide.
 For ease, these are the sub-byte sizes I utilize: